Agencies: Avian flu found in birds at Indiana turkey farm

 State officials have quarantined the farm and its 29,000 turkeys are being euthanized to prevent the spread of the disease, said Denise Derrer Spears, a spokeswoman for the Indiana State Board of Animal Health.

-The USDA said turkeys from the affected farm will not enter the food supply and issued a reminder, the poultry and eggs should be cooked to an internal temperature of 165 degrees (73.9 Celsius) to kill bacteria and viruses.
+The USDA said turkeys from the affected farm will not enter the food supply and issued a reminder that poultry and eggs should be cooked to an internal temperature of 165 degrees (73.9 Celsius) to kill bacteria and viruses.

 The agency said avian influenza does not present an immediate public health concern and no human cases of avian influenza viruses have been detected in the U.S.